-Here at Hippo Roof, we are huge fans of metal roofing because it’s simply the top-of-the-line roof option that you can get.
 While shingles are a popular choice because of their low cost, they can’t hold a candle to metal roofs when it comes to durability, longevity, and superior protection of your home.
-Given that a home is the most expensive thing that most people will buy in their lifetime, it only makes sense to protect that investment with a roof that’s going to stand the test of time.
-However, there are a lot of myths and misconceptions floating around out there about metal roofs.
+Given that a home is the most expensive thing most people will buy in their lifetime, it only makes sense to protect that investment with a roof that’s going to stand the test of time.
+However, there are a lot of myths and misconceptions floating around about metal roofs.
 These myths can sometimes cause a person who would have benefited from a metal roof to decide not to get one.
-That’s why, in this blog post from our roofing company in Melbourne, we want to dispel these myths and set you at ease about the decision to get a metal roof.

 Myth #1: Metal roofs are outdated

 In many people’s minds, when they hear “metal roof,” they immediately picture the kind of corrugated tin roofing that sometimes appears on barns and other structures.
 Or, they think of an ancient home that had a metal roof, and the whole thing is so dreadfully outdated that the roof suffers by association.
-However, while technologies, trends, and building materials will come and go, what will never go out of style is the fact that you get huge value for the money when you choose a metal roof.
-Metal roofs last practically forever, saving you from the need to re-roof your home again and again.
+However, while technologies, trends, and building materials will come and go, what will never go out of style is the fact that you get huge value when you choose a metal roof.
+Metal roofs last nearly a lifetime, saving you from the need to re-roof your home again and again.

 Myth #2: Metal roofs detract from your home’s appearance